Contents

 Frequently Asked Questions

 Both platforms have excellent SEO capabilities.
-Magento offers more advanced tools, while Shopify simplifies the process for beginners.
+Magento offers more advanced and granular SEO tools, while Shopify simplifies the process for beginners with built-in features and apps that handle common optimisations.

 Magento gives you complete ownership since it's self-hosted.
-With Shopify, you rely on their hosting services, meaning you don't own the backend.
+With Shopify, you rely on their hosting services, meaning you don't own the backend infrastructure — though you can always export your data.

 Magento is generally better for larger businesses due to its scalability and advanced features.
-However, Shopify Plus could be a viable alternative for high-budget enterprises.
+However, Shopify Plus is a viable alternative for high-budget enterprises that want managed infrastructure without the overhead of self-hosting.